-- UAA Music partners with professional organizations in the community such as the Anchorage Symphony, Anchorage Concert Chorus and Anchorage Opera.
-As Anchorage has a larger population with more diverse community organizations, there are many more opportunities for UAA music majors to participate in performances and educational experiences than in Fairbanks. - UAA offers a cohort of Alaska Native themed courses, including Music of Alaska Natives, Indigenous Peoples of Northern Regions, Alaska Native Drum Making Techniques and World Indigenous Music.
-UAF does not offer these specialized music-topics. - UAA Music offers all the core music-history courses by distance.
-UAF history courses are F2F.
+• UAA Music partners with numerous professional organizations in the community such as the Anchorage Symphony, Anchorage Concert Chorus, Anchorage Opera and the Anchorage Concert Association.
+As Anchorage has a larger population with more diverse community organizations, there are many more opportunities for UAA music majors to participate in performances and educational experiences than in Fairbanks.

+• UAA offers a cohort of Alaska Native themed courses, including Music of Alaska Natives, Indigenous Peoples of Northern Regions, Alaska Native Drum-making Techniques and World Indigenous Music.
+UAF does not offer these specialized music-topics.

+• UAA Music offers all the core music-history courses by distance.
+UAF history courses are primarily F2F.